 While high rankings and tons of visitors are great, you’ve wasted your time and energy if this traffic isn’t putting more money into your pocket.

-These are all techniques for you to struggle to make the leap from website optimization to boosting conversion rate.
+These are all techniques for you to use to make the leap from website optimization to boosting conversion rate.

 Source: Michael Arrington.